Last updated on June 4, 2023 by Wandering our World

 Visitors can also access UK’s smallest city, St Davids and its magnificent cathedral, which is located about four miles from the campsite.

-Close to nature and with tantalizing views up to the coast, verdant surroundings and easy access to coastal attractions, Little Haven Campsite is a sweet spot for hikers, surfing enthusiasts and boat users to come and relax after a fun packed day!
+Close to nature and with tantalizing views up to the coast, lush green surroundings and easy access to coastal attractions, Little Haven Campsite is a sweet spot for hikers, surfing enthusiasts and boat users to come and relax after a fun packed day!

 Becks Bay Camping

-This campsite will also meet the expectations of nature lovers as they are part of The Greener Camping Club, are invested in tourism sustainability, and with each booking made with them they plant a tree as part of their Carbon Offset Scheme!
+This campsite will also meet the expectations of nature lovers as they are part of The Greener Camping Club, are invested in tourism sustainability, and with each booking made with Becks Bay they plant a tree as part of their Carbon Offset Scheme!

-Although this basic campsite doesn’t have facilities like electricity or WiFi, this eco haven is the perfect place for visitors to take in the scenery and recharge their own batteries by a crackling campfire.
+Although this basic campsite doesn’t have facilities like electricity or WiFi, this eco haven is the perfect place for visitors to take in wonderful ocean views and recharge their own batteries by a crackling campfire.
+They also have an on-site cafe that serves a lovely breakfast and lunch.

-Visitors can enjoy great amenities on site, but can also enjoy the captivating sunrises and sunsets – and stargazing opportunities – that you get here, and all from the comfort of your own tent.
+Visitors can enjoy the great outdoors on site but also the captivating sunrises and sunsets – and stargazing opportunities – that you get here.
+And all from the comfort of your own tent.

 You should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always try and seek out the landowner and ask permission.
 They may request a small fee.